patirajkumar/Stopwatch/README.md

-This is a stopwatch in web application using HTML, CSS , JAVASCRIPT
+This is a stopwatch web application using HTML, CSS , JAVASCRIPT